bbdumdum/ShaderMaker/README.md

 In build/osx there are both and XCode project and a makefile.
 In both cases, the resulting bundle will be created in Binaries/osx.

+##Linux (experimental)
+In build/linux there is a makefile for producing a .so.
+I haven't tested the build yet on a linux FFGL host.

+This makefile has been written under a Debian 8.0 (jessie) install, with GCC 4.9.2.
+On top of having a working GCC install, the following packages need to be installed: mesa-common-dev, freeglut3

 ##How to use
 To make your own shader plugin, all you do is copy/paste the shader code into the source file, change the plugin information and rename the resulting dll.
 There are some things to take note of,